-3 Evaluation
+5 Evaluation

-We implemented the three schemes for high availability in a discrete-event packet level simulator, p2psim [8].
+We implemented the three schemes for high availability in a discrete-event packet level simulator, p2psim [23].
 The simulated network consists of 1024 peers.
 Each peer alternately crashes and re-joins the network; the interval between successive events for each peer is exponentially distributed with a mean of given time.
 When a peer crashes, all files, fragments and indexes on it are discarded.
 Each time a peer joins, it uses a different IP address and DHT identifier.
-There are 1000 same sized files in the system.
-Distribution of requests follows Zipf-like distribution, in which relative probability of requests for the i'th most popular file is proportional to $1/i^{\alpha}$, where α is set as 0.74 (average of six traces shown in [11]).
-We did two sets of experiments: different peer availability ranges from 30% to 90%.
+Distribution of requests follows Zipf-like distribution, in which relative probability of requests for the i'th most popular file is proportional to $1/i^{\alpha}$, where α is set as 0.74 (average of six traces shown in [24]).
+We did two sets of experiments: different peer availability and different lookup rate.
+In different peer availability, average peer availability ranges from 30% to 90%.
 In different lookup rate, average number of lookups during peer's live time ranges from 2 to 20.
 Each simulation runs for a simulation time of 6 hours; statistics are collected only during the second half of the simulation time.
-We use m = 7, which is the number of fragments to reconstruct original object as used in CFS [6].
-The target file availability is set to 99.9% which is the availability that end users might expect from today's web services [12].
+We use m = 7, which is the number of fragments to reconstruct original object as used in CFS [7].
+The target file availability is set to 99.9% which is the availability that end users might expect from today's web services [25].
 Finally, each data point in our plots represents the average over 5 trials.
+The parameters and their values are shown in Table 2.